S1monXuan/2023Spr_projects_catan_simulation/README.md

 # Monte Carlo Simulation

+## Special for this simulation

+1. Though we compare player with different strategy, they will not compete with each other.
+All players have a private border.
+2. Though player still need to discard resources if they roll 7, no terrain were detained by robber.
+Robber will only stay in dessert.
+3. All harbor in this simulation are universal harbors(3 : 1).
+4. All players in this simulation would not change their strategy until end of game.
+5. We do not have development card in this simulation.
+Besides, the longest road and the longest army would not implement in this simulation.

 ## Random Variables:

 Due to the real game rules and workload consideration, I listed all possible random variables that might be used in this final project.